Feature #829

 Everything merged into devel, so that we can now work incrementally on the documentation.

-#16 Updated by Deil Christoph about 11 years ago
+#16 Updated by Deil Christoph over 11 years ago

 Note that with sphinx you can say make latexpdf and that will create by default a latex folder in the build folder.